The REO Guide: 10 Steps to Buying a Bank-Owned Home

 Step 7: Have the Property Inspected

 An inspection should be part of buying any home, but it is crucial for bank-owned homes.
-Real estate owned properties are typically sold “as is,” meaning the homebuyer is on the hook for any repairs—including major structural issues—that need to be fixed.
-An REO home may have been vacant for weeks or months, it may be neglected or improperly repaired due to the homeowners’ financial trouble, or previous owners may have removed items or damaged the property before vacating.
+Real estate owned properties are typically sold “as is,” meaning the homebuyer is on the hook for any repairs — including major structural issues — that need to be fixed.
+An REO home may have been vacant for weeks or months, it may be neglected due to the homeowner's financial trouble, or the previous owners may have removed items or damaged the property before vacating.
+Additionally, it's possible that the property has gone through non-permitted renovations.

 In some cases, the lender may conduct an inspection when the home becomes bank-owned.
 If so, make sure you get a copy of the inspection report and review it thoroughly to decide if it is comprehensive enough to help make your decision.